Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The Toxoplasma Parasite

 The primary host of the parasite is a wild or domestic cat.
 The cat is called the "primary" host because the parasite undergoes sexual reproduction inside the cat's body.
 Rodents (especially rats and mice), humans, birds, and other warm-blooded animals are said to be intermediate hosts of the parasite.
 The parasite undergoes asexual reproduction in the intermediate host's body.
-The parasite moves from its primary host to an intermediate host and then back to its primary host to complete its life cycle.
+The parasite moves from its primary host to an intermediate one and then back to its primary host to complete its life cycle.

 - Toxoplasma leaves a cat's body in a form known as an oocyst.
 The oocysts are released in the cat's feces.
 They have a tough, protective wall and may survive in the environment for more than a year.